Novavax COVID-19 vaccine: Phase I and II

-On 26 May 2020, Australia's first human trials of a candidate COVID-19 vaccine, Novavax's NVX-CoV2373, began in Melbourne.
-It involved about 130 volunteers aged between 18-59.
+In May 2020, Australia's first human trials of a candidate COVID-19 vaccine, Novavax's NVX-CoV2373, began in Melbourne.
+It involved about 130 volunteers aged between 18 and 59.

 Phase III

-On 24 September 2020, Novavax started for a phase III trial with 15,000 in the UK.
+In September 2020, Novavax started a phase III trial with 15,000 participants in the UK.

-In December 2020 Novavax started the PREVENT-19 (NCT04611802) phase III trial in the US and Mexico, funded by NIAID and BARDA.
+In December 2020, Novavax started the PREVENT-19 (NCT04611802) phase III trial in the US and Mexico, funded by NIAID and BARDA.

-On 3 May 2021, Novavax initiated a pediatric expansion for the phase III clinical trial, with 3,000 adolescents 12–17 years of age in up to 75 sites in the United States.
+In May 2021, Novavax initiated a pediatric expansion for the phase III clinical trial, with 3,000 adolescents 12–17 years of age in up to 75 sites in the United States.

 UK trial

-On 28 January 2021, Novavax reported that preliminary results from the United Kingdom trial showed that its vaccine candidate was more than 89% effective.
+In January 2021, Novavax reported that preliminary results from the United Kingdom trial showed that its vaccine candidate was more than 89% effective.

-On 12 March 2021, Novavax announced their vaccine candidate was 96.4% effective in preventing the original strain of COVID-19 and 86% effective against the Alpha variant.
+The Thackray Museum of Medicine in Leeds hosted the largest cohort of volunteers.
+Trials of the Novavax vaccine were conducted on 5,000 people there during 2021.

-On 30 June 2021, a primary Novavax-funded study published in The New England Journal of Medicine, showed that the vaccine has an overall efficacy of 83.4% two weeks after the first dose and 89.7% one week after the second dose.
+In June 2021, a primary Novavax-funded study found that the vaccine has an overall efficacy of 83.4% two weeks after the first dose and 89.7% one week after the second dose.
 A post hoc analysis showed an efficacy of 86.3% against the B.1.1.7 (Alpha) variant and 96.4% against "non-B.1.1.7 strains", the majority of which were the "prototype strains" (original strain).

 South Africa trial

-On 28 January 2021, Novavax reported that interim results from a trial in South Africa showed a lower effectiveness rate against the Beta variant (lineage B.1.351), at around 50–60%.
+In January 2021, Novavax reported that interim results from a trial in South Africa showed a lower effectiveness rate against the Beta variant (lineage B.1.351), at around 50–60%.

 In a study reported in March and May 2021, the efficacy of the Novavax vaccine (NVX-CoV2373) was tested in a preliminary randomized, placebo-controlled study involving 2684 participants who were negative for COVID at baseline testing.
 The Beta variant was the predominant variant to occur, with post-hoc analysis indicating a cross-protective vaccine efficacy of Novavax against Beta of 51.0% for HIV-negative participants.

 US and Mexico trial

-On 14 June 2021, Novavax announced overall 90.4% efficacy in the Phase III U.S. & Mexico trial that involved nearly 30,000 people aged 18 years of age and older.
+In June 2021, Novavax announced overall 90.4% efficacy in the phase III US and Mexico trial that involved nearly 30,000 people aged 18 years of age and older.
 From the total 77 COVID-19 cases found in the trial participants, 14 occurred in the vaccine group, while 63 occurred in the placebo group.

-Society and culture
+Administration

 About 216,000 doses of the Novavax COVID-19 vaccine were administered in the EU/EEA from authorization to 26 June 2022.